christocarr/sibi-activity-search-v3/README.md

 * [React] - yes, react
 * [tabletop] - makes a Google sheet available through JavaScript
 * [react-select] - customisable and flexible select control for React
+* [geolib] - a library providing many geospatial operations.
+The operations used for SIBI activity search are getDistance and orderByDistance

 ### Installation